-Now in its fifth year, The Durham Castle Lecture Series is devoted to bringing high-profile speakers to Durham who can contribute to academic and public discussion on issues of global significance.
+Now in its seventh year, The Durham Castle Lecture Series is devoted to bringing high-profile speakers to Durham who can contribute to academic and public discussion on issues of global significance.
 Each of the specially invited presenters has made an outstanding contribution to their field over a sustained period of time.

 This is your chance to see, hear and learn from incredible speakers, to ask questions and think about answers.